Youth Action for Birds Resources

 Lesson 10: The Big Picture

-Big Idea: Youth can make a difference for birds by participating in citizen science and taking action in their own communities.
+Big Idea: Youth can make a difference for birds by engaging in participatory science and taking action in their own communities.

-• Watch the 3 Billion Birds video on the main 3 Billion Birds page or on YouTube.
+- Watch the 3 Billion Birds Lost video on the main 3 Billion Birds page or on YouTube.